 Note that the rule for the return statement implies that the expression is optional.
 This is only the case if the method returns void.
 Otherwise, there has to be an expression and the type of that expression has to match the return type of the method.
-A method can contain more than one return statement.
-The canMove method demonstrates this.
+A method can contain more than one return statement, this only makes sense if one of them is conditional.
 Whenever a return statement is reached, the flow of control leaves that method and goes back to whatever called the method.
 So a return statement with no expression is an effective way to break out of a void method and not do anything that follows it.

-None of the other aspects of Wombat are significant to us at this point.
+None of the other aspects of the Wombat class are significant to us at this point.
 You actually have rules to understand everything here with the one exception of the if statements and the conditions that are in parentheses after them.
-At this point we have spent enough time king at existing code.
+At this point we have spent enough time looking at existing code.
 It is time to write some of our own from scratch.

-2.2.
-Constructing New Code
+2.2 Constructing New Code

 We aren't going to write our code in the Wombat scenario.
 Instead, we will start working with a new scenario called PSPGCityScape.
 This is a very basic, simple scenario that we will build up over time to demonstrate a number of different aspects of programming and how we can do things in Greenfoot.
 When you load up the scenario and compile it, you will get a scene with two people and five houses that might look something like the image below, but might be a bit different.
 Look at the code in the City class to see how this is being set up.
-Why can yours be different from the figure?
+Why can yours be different from Figure 2.3?
 Do you get the same setup if you Reset the scenario?
 What is it in the code that causes that?

-Try clicking Act or Run.
+Try clicking "Act" or "Run".
 What happens?
 Nothing.
 If you go into the code you will see why.
 The Person and the House classes have nothing in them except for an empty act method.
-In fact, the code that you are seeing is the default code generated by Greenfoot when you make a new Actor class.
+In fact, the code that you are seeing is the default code generated by Greenfoot when you make a new subclass of the Actor class.
 We are going to modify the Person class and make it so that the person moves when the act method is called.
 First you should modify the comments so that it says that you are the author and it describes the class that you are writing.
-To make sure that you didn't alter anything that breaks the code, press the Compile button on the editor or the Compile All button on the main Greenfoot window.
+To make sure that you didn't alter anything that breaks the code, press the "Compile" button on the editor or click on the world area in the main Greenfoot window.
 If there is an error you will be told about it.